 We carry many delicious and flavorful floral tea blends!
 Whether you’re looking for a floral herbal tea, a caffeinated tea blended with flower petals, or even just a classic, unflavored tea with floral notes, we have plenty of options to choose from.

 Are herbal teas the same as floral teas?

 While some herbal teas are floral teas, not all floral teas are herbal teas.
-Flowers can also be added to a caffeinated blends for a soothing floral note.
+Flowers can also be added to caffeinated blends for a soothing floral note.
 Some teas, like chamomile and hibiscus, are single-ingredient floral herbal teas, while other herbal blends feature dried flowers in addition to other herbs and spices.

 What sweetener works best in floral teas?

-While can use any sweetener you like in a floral tea blend, a dollop of honey is a great choice that works well to complement the floral notes in your tea.
+While you can use any sweetener you like in a floral tea blend, a dollop of honey is a great choice that works well to complement the floral notes in your tea.
 Our raw, unfiltered Mt.
 Tam honey is delicious when paired with floral teas.
 You can also sweeten floral teas with sugar or a sweetener of your choice.